openstack-archive/fuel-plugin-midonet/doc/source/guide.rst

    .. image:: ../images/tunneling.png
       :width: 75%

-   After that, you will be able to choose between *GRE* or *VXLAN* segmentation.
-   MidoNet works with both.
+   After that, one will be able to choose between *GRE* or *VXLAN* encapsulation (WEB interface; Settings, Other section).
+MidoNet works with both of the encapsulation technologies, but VXLAN may offer better performance, especially for the deployments of a larger scale.

 #.
 MidoNet plugin does not interact with the rest of the options, so choose
    whatever your deployment demands on them.
 Follow instructions from the